 - Publish Drive

-In today’s publishing marketplace, self-published authors are leading the race.
-Now, as an authorpreneur, you have total control over the cover design, content, and distribution of your book.
+In today’s publishing marketplace, self-published authors are leading the pack.
+Now, as an author-preneur, you have total control over the cover design, content, and distribution of your book.
 You get to choose when to publish and who to publish with.

-There are a lot of choices when it comes to choosing the best self publishing companies to roll with, but the difficulty is, you can’t tell one publishing company from the other.
+There are a lot of choices when it comes to choosing the best self-publishing companies to roll with, but the difficulty is, you can’t tell one publishing company from the other sometimes.

 By the time you are done, you will be clear on the direction your book needs to take and have greater confidence in yourself as an indie author, knowing your book is in the best marketplace for maximum results.